yoguut/das-pay/README.md

 ## Contributing

-> I have not tested the development workflow on `vscode`, so take the settings
+> I have not tested the development setup on `vscode`, so take the settings
-> in `.vscode` with a grain of salt.
+> and config files in `.vscode` with a grain of salt.

 Install cargo-watch if not present: `cargo install cargo-watch` Install mdbook if not present: `cargo install mdbook`